-This is ethnic to East-Indian cuisine and different from Goan sorpotel which is also another authentic recipe originating from Goa.
+This is ethnic to East-Indian cuisine and different from Goan or Mangalorean sorpotel which are also other authentic recipes originating from their regions.

-- 1 kg Pork cut to large chunks
+- 1 kg (2 lb) Pork cut to large chunks

 - 10 Garlic cloves thinly slices